harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### Run a step only run if a certain file, like a .toml configuration file, changes in my repo

-To run a step only when a certain file changes, you can configure a [conditional execution](https://developer.harness.io/docs/platform/pipelines/w_pipeline-steps-reference/step-skip-condition-settings/#step-conditions) based on a JEXL condition that evaluates to true for the specific file.
+To run a step only when a certain file changes, you can [define conditional executions](https://developer.harness.io/docs/platform/pipelines/step-skip-condition-settings) based on a JEXL condition that evaluates to true for the specific file.
 For example, you might use a [payload expression](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables/#git-trigger-and-payload-expressions) to get details from a Git event payload, such as a PR event that triggers a build.

 Alternately, you could isolate the step in a stage by itself, configure a [Git webhook trigger](https://developer.harness.io/docs/platform/triggers/triggering-pipelines) with a Changed File [trigger condition](https://developer.harness.io/docs/platform/triggers/triggering-pipelines#set-trigger-conditions) that listens for changes to the target file, and then configure the trigger to run [selective stage execution](https://developer.harness.io/docs/platform/triggers/selective-stage-execution-using-triggers) and run all stages that you want to run when that file changes, including the stage with your isolated step.